pedddichandra/pedddichandra/README.md

 **Data Enthusiast | SQL |Python | Statistics**

 I am passionate about data analysis and visualization, and I aim to help businesses make data-driven decisions.
-Currently, I'm exploring data science, machine learning, and analytics through various projects and also Intrested in .
+Currently, I'm exploring  machine learning, and analytics through various projects and also Intrested in Data Science.

 ---
 ### 🌐 Connect with Me